-You’re eager to apply to nursing or postsecondary health science school, but you must first pass the ATI TEAS Exam!
+You’re eager to apply to nursing or postsecondary health science school, but you must pass the ATI TEAS Exam first.
 What is this test that stands between you and your dream school?
-You are still wondering how long is the TEAS test and how to organize your time during the test.
-Learn everything you need to know about TEAS test time in this article.
+If you are still wondering how long is the TEAS test and how to organize your time during the test, learn everything you need to know about TEAS test time in this article.

-The ATI TEAS exam 5.0 is a timed assessment test designed to evaluate the fundamental academic prerequisites in pre-nursing students in the United States.
+In any standardized test, time is a critical factor, and the TEAS is no exception.
+The ATI TEAS exam is a timed assessment test designed to evaluate the fundamental academic prerequisites in pre-nursing students in the United States.
 The nursing program colleges use the results of the tests, as well as the candidates’ other academic records and credentials while assessing applications.

 The test consists of 170 multiple-choice questions divided into four academic sections: Mathematics, Science, English Language & Usage, and Reading.
 It’s important to note that 20 out of the 170 questions are not scored.
 Students should regard each question equally because there is no way of knowing whether questions will be scored or not during the actual test.
 So how long does the TEAS test take?
 In the next paragraph, we will answer this question.

-If you want to take more questions, take our free TEAS practice test now!
+If you want to be best prepared for your upcoming test, take our TEAS Practice Test FREE now!

 The allotted time for students is around 3 1/2 hours to complete the TEAS test.
 This test is divided into four sections, each of which has a set of items.
-The sections that are featured on the TEAS, as well as the time allocated for each section, are listed below:
+Only knowing how long is the TEAS test is not enough for you to be best prepared for the exam so let’s find out the time allocated for each section in the TEAS test:

 - Mathematics: Given the importance of math in a nurse’s or allied health professional’s everyday tasks, it’s no wonder that one of the parts of the TEAS is dedicated to it.
 Students will be provided with 36 items and have to finish them within 54 minutes.
 This part contains mathematical concepts that applicants learned in secondary school and during their college pre-program years such as numbers, algebra, measurement, and data